-Following my filmmaking tips and my post on how to direct, this post will look at some nitty-gritty film techniques that every filmmaker needs to have in his or her toolbox.
+Following my filmmaking tips and my post on how to direct, this post will look at some nitty-gritty film techniques that every filmmaker needs to have in the toolbox.
 Some of these techniques are very basic and others are more advanced, but you should always bear in mind that, as James Cameron once said, “there is no such thing as an easy shot.”
 The more you shoot, the more you realize just how right he is.
 Even a simple tilt shot requires good technique and coordination between the camera operator, director and actors to bring it up to the next level!

 1. Over-the-shoulder shots

 (Over-the-shoulder shot example taken from a TV spot I directed.)